AdaCore/spark2014/docs/lrm/source/packages.rst

       of the abstraction is mentioned in the Refined_Global aspect with a mode of Output, then the effective mode is Output;

    b.
-Otherwise, if at least one consistituent of the abstraction is mentioned
+Otherwise, if at least one constituent of the abstraction is mentioned
       in the Refined_Global aspect with a mode of Output or In_Out, then the effective mode is In_Out;